 Types of radiotherapy

-There are three types of radiotherapy that are used to treat brain tumours:
+There are 3 types of radiotherapy that are used to treat brain tumours:

 Your doctor will discuss with you which treatment would be best.

 You’ll have your treatment in the radiotherapy department of the hospital.
-It’s usually given Monday–Friday, with a rest at the weekend.
+It’s usually given Monday to Friday, with a rest at the weekend.
 The number of treatments you have will depend on your situation, but it can last from 1 day to 7 weeks.